mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### Embedding layers

-An embedding layer transforms categorical data into vectors of continuous numbers.
+An embedding layer transforms categorical data into vectors of continuous numbers (see \autoref{embeddings} for details).
 We attempt treating each byte value as a category, and use an embedding layer at the beginning of the \ac{CNN}.
 Instead of treating the byte values as numbers, this allows the model to learn the characteristics of each byte value and represent it mathematically.

 #### Transfer learning

-Transfer learning is a machine learning technique where a model developed for one task is re-used for another task.
+Transfer learning is a machine learning technique where a model developed for one task is re-used for another task (see \autoref{transfer-learning} for details).
 Transfer learning is very useful when there is little training data available, as well as in cases of limited computation power or time.
 Using a transfer learning approach can allow for deep networks despite these constraints.
-We attempt using \acp{CNN} pre-trained on ImageNet [@TODO], and use fine-tuning and feature extraction techniques to create tailored models.
+We attempt using \acp{CNN} pre-trained on ImageNet [@ImageNet], and use fine-tuning and feature extraction techniques to create tailored models.

 ### Model training and validation